So on that note: let's do a ship review of the Nebulon B.

 Mothma runs into the problem of having only one defense token that gets her bonus.
 It's a nice insurance policy, but you can do better with her.

 Ackbar you CAN, but you're dependant on firing out the sides of an underdefended TWO sides at something that wants, especially with titles, to be firing from the front.
 Theoretically, the Redemption might be a good spot here, but Ackbar has many other ships that work just as well for cheaper or do their job better, especially with steering properly.
+Pick a different ship is my advice.

 |You've got two empty halves of coconut and you're bangin' 'em together!|